 q: What do I need to know about Snowshoe frames and decking?

 As far as snowshoe frame and decking is concerned, you’ll be dealing with two categories.
 Either your snowshoes will provide you with an aluminum outer frame made with flexible nylon decking, or you’ll get a frameless solid deck that’s comprised of plastic or other composite materials.
 Some brands have created hybrid versions that combine features of both, usually utilizing an aluminum frame and a plastic tail.

 -Plastic or composite.
-Plastic and composite decking usually costs less than good aluminum frames, and also allow you to add more traction to them if you need them.
+Plastic and composite decking usually costs less than good aluminum frames, and also allows you to add more traction to them if you need them.
 Plastic is not as strong as aluminum, however, and can break or malfunction more easily.
-Also, plastic frames can sound noisier in the snow—which is something you’ll need to decide if you can deal with, since plastic has a louder heel impact, especially if you are walking on snow that is hard packed.
-So, with plastic, you get something that’s cheap and easy to add traction to, but has less durability than aluminum.
+Also, plastic frames can sound noisier in the snow—which is something you’ll need to decide if you can deal with, since plastic has a louder heel impact, especially if you are walking on snow that is hard-packed.
+So, with plastic, you get something that’s cheap and easy to add traction to but has less durability than aluminum.

 Heel lifts are generally found on higher-end recreational snowshoes, as well as pretty much all backcountry snowshoe you’ll find on the market.
 Heel lifts are the metal bar you’ll find underneath the heel area, and you can raise them up and lock them in place when you climb.
 If you know you’ll be hiking on some steep terrain, heel lifts can really help when you are going uphill on a steep mountain.